-a) The impact of an OCI on the land climate variable is often more pronounced at its extreme (high and low) values as compared to its moderate values.
+The impact of an OCI on the land climate a) variable is often more pronounced at its extreme (high and low) values as compared to its moderate values.
 For example, Figure 16 shows the correlation between SOI and precipitation in the United States between January, 1958 and December, 1994.
 We can divide the SOI time series into 2 disjoint segments: one that corresponds to the months for which the value of SOI is anomalously high or low (this is called the HI & LO series) and another that corresponds to the months for which SOI is moderate (this is known as the NULL series).
-The results of this figure suggest that much of the correlation between SOI and precipitation can be explained by the HI & LO series (figures in the second column), and there is very little correlation
+The results of this figure suggest that much of the correlation